This small Dalmatian town at the mouth of the Cetina river, some 25 km south of Split, offers a unique blend of the river, the sea and mountains.

 Salona was an ancient city, the former capital of the Roman province of Dalmatia and the birthplace of Emperor Diocletian.

-The medieval town of Trogir, located less than 30 minutes from Split.
-It boasts a long, rich history with its roots going back to the 3rd century BC when Doric Greeks founded a trading port here and is widely regarded as the most well-preserved Romanesque-Gothic complex in Europe.
+Trogir boasts rich history with its roots going back to the 3rd century BC.
+It is one of the most well-preserved Romanesque-Gothic complex in Central Europe.

 The sea paints with 50 shades of blue in Bol, while the golden sands covering one of the most beautiful beaches in the world.